COVID-19 tracker: Tokyo reports seven new cases

-The Tokyo Metropolitan Government confirmed seven new COVID-19 cases on Monday, down by one from a week earlier.
-No death was reported among those infected.
+Tokyo confirmed seven new cases of COVID-19 on Monday, with the daily figure falling below 30 for 32 consecutive days.

-The daily total of new cases in the capital averaged 16.1 in the week to Monday, up from 14.4 the week before.
+The seven-day average of new cases came to 17.4, compared with 16.1 a week before.

-The number of patients with severe symptoms as counted under the metropolitan government’s criteria rose by one from the previous day to three.
+The number of severely ill patients under the metropolitan government’s standards rose by one from Sunday to four, while one death linked to COVID-19 was confirmed.

-The health ministry said Monday that the number of seriously ill patients nationwide remained unchanged from the previous day at 29.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.